Chapter 8 Phase space parameterizations

 8.1 General remarks

 WHIZARD as a default performs an adaptive multi-channel Monte-Carlo integration.
 Besides its default phase space algorithm, wood, to be detailed in Sec.
-8.2, WHIZARD contains a phase space method phs_none which is a dummy method that is intended for setups of processes where no phase space integration is needed, but the program flow needs a (dummy) integrator for internal consistency.
+8.3, WHIZARD contains a phase space method phs_none which is a dummy method that is intended for setups of processes where no phase space integration is needed, but the program flow needs a (dummy) integrator for internal consistency.
 Then, for testing purposes, there is a single-channel phase space integrator, phs_single.
 From version 2.6.0 of WHIZARD on, there is also a second implementation of the wood phase space algorithm, called fast_wood, cf. Sec.
-8.3, whose implementation differs technically and which therefore solves certain technical flaws of the wood implementation.
+8.4, whose implementation differs technically and which therefore solves certain technical flaws of the wood implementation.
+Additionally, WHIZARD supports single-channel, flat phase-space using RAMBO (on diet).

 The wood algorithm classifies different phase space channels according to their importance for a full scattering or decay process following heuristic rules.
 For that purpose, WHIZARD investigates the kinematics of the different channels depending on the total center-of-mass energy (or the mass of the decaying particle) and the masses of the final-state particles.